 For a break in regular news, I provide you another update on Milo, my 10-year-old cat.
 In case you’re not following my riveting columns in careful detail, here’s the abbreviated recap: Milo lost.
 Milo recovered by animal services and returned home thanks to his microchip.
 Milo near dead and …

 From the Editor

-This is a continuation of the discussion of our housing bubble, the debt crisis and global developments as they change the long-term direction of our economy.
+Editor’s note: This is a continuation of the discussion of the financial crisis, global developments and the COVID-19 pandemic as they change the long-term direction of our economy.
 The column is by David B. Prilliman, who is a principal with Professional Investment Counsel Inc. in El Paso.

 Through Diez y Seis de Septiembre, Mexican Independence Day, the El Paso Museum of Art and the Museo de Arte de Ciudad Juárez present the Fifth Transborder Biennial, a fascinating look at El Paso, Juárez and the entire Borderland through the eyes of artists from both sides of the line.

 Spending more time at home and watching popular home shows on HGTV like “Fixer Upper” and “Love It or List It” have inspired many across the nation to work on projects to update their homes.
 Updating your home not only brings visual appeal but can also bring monetary value.
 The first impress…

 Start planning for your future by setting up an estate plan that will provide direction and guidance to your family and loved ones.
 During difficult and uncertain times, it is important to keep what you will want to be done with your investments, your possessions and more top of mind.
 Estate…

 With the uncertainty of COVID-19, many Americans are faced with the fear of market fluctuations.
 While it may be a challenge to keep calm through the market’s ups and downs, these fluctuations are part of the normal process.
 Investors should not make rash decisions based on the fluctuations …